aneeldamaraju/ResearchBlog/content/posts/10-25-2022-MaskGIT-Weekly.md

 # A note on quantization

-BERT was initially developed as a natural language processing (NLP) model, so the authours had to find a way to convert the input words into numbers that can be interpreted by a neural network.
+BERT was initially developed as a natural language processing (NLP) model, so the authors had to find a way to convert the input words into numbers that can be interpreted by a neural network.
 BERT uses a common NLP approach, mapping each word to a a scalar, e.g. it's index in a dictionary.
 Drawing analog to a black and white image, it makes sense to have a mapping dictionary consisting of two entries: ```black -> 0, white -> 1```.
 For our example, we can represent the masked patches as a third dictionary entry ```[mask] -> 2```.

 This idea of mapping elements to scalars can be extended to more complex images, and even to patches of images (check out vector quantized gans)!
 In particular, representing an image as quantized patch can be helpful in reducing the number of transformer parameters by reducing the number of attention weights calculated.